koswald/VBScript/ReadMe.md

 ## Installation

-Clone the repo and double-click [Setup.vbs].
+Clone or download the repo and run [Setup.vbs].
 This will register the Windows Script Component files, and compile and register the [VBScript extensions].
-You will be prompted to elevate privileges.

 ## Reference